Senior Travel Tips: How to Have Great Adventures as an Older Adult

 7. Set aside time for yourself.

 Try to plan activities that you can do with your parent and a few that you can each enjoy on your own.
 When booking accommodations, consider getting separate rooms so that you can each have some private time apart.
-Or choose a type of vacation that allows you to pursue different activities and get together for meals.
+Or choose a type of vacation that lets you pursue different activities and get together for meals.
 After all, no rule says you have to do everything together.
 Giving each other some space can go a long way toward the success of a holiday.

 How to Travel as an Older Adult